 Contract assets represent the right to consideration that was already delivered by the Group in excess of the amount recognized as installment contracts receivable.
 This is reclassified as installment contracts receivable when the monthly amortization of the customer is already due for collection.
 In 2019, the movement in contract assets is mainly due to revenue recognized relative to the increase in percentage of completion of certain projects and the collection of outstanding receivables of completed residential condominium units.
-In 2018, the movement in contract assets is mainly due to revenue recognized relative to the increase in percentage of completion of certain projects and the collection of certain projects.
+In 2018, the movement in contract assets is mainly due to revenue recognized relative to the increase in percentage of completion of certain projects.